-

 Comments

-Hi, this isn't possible with the built-in filters today, but it may be possible when custom filtering gets added (related: #90).
-Right now, the filters only support string matching on the value.
 For alternatives, you could write a custom filter in Shiny if it's possible to use Shiny.
 Or you could use Crosstalk with an external filter for missing values.
 I don't think it's possible to filter missing values with the built-in Crosstalk filters, but you could write a custom filter to do that (reference).
-Here's a quick example of a custom checkbox that filters missing library(reactable)
+Here's a quick example of a custom checkbox that filters missing temp values, which you can adapt:

 library(crosstalk)